OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 If this Volume resource is mounted by a container under the directory `/data`, the file `/data/username.txt` would have the contents of `admin`.

-#### Empty Dir
+#### Empty dir

 The [Empty Dir Volume resource](http://g.octopushq.com/KubernetesEmptyDirVolume) is used to create volume that is initially empty.
 The volume can be shared between containers.
 Some uses for an Empty Dir Volume resource are:

 * Scratch space, such as for a disk-based merge sort.
-* Checkpointing a long computation for recovery from crashes.
+* Check-pointing a long computation for recovery from crashes.
 * Holding files that a content-manager Container fetches while a webserver Container serves the data.

 By default, Empty Dir Volumes resources are stored on whatever medium is backing the node.
 Setting the `Medium` field to `Memory` will create the volume in a tmpfs, or RAM-backed filesystem.

-#### Host Path
+#### Host path

-The [Host Path Volume resource](http://g.octopushq.com/KubernetesHostPathVolume) mounts a file or directory from the host node’s filesystem into your Pod.
+The [Host path volume resource](http://g.octopushq.com/KubernetesHostPathVolume) mounts a file or directory from the host node’s filesystem into your Pod.
 This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.

 For example, some uses for a Host Path Volume resource are: